 Also known as rove beetle, these insects are very poisonous.
-Though they do not bite or sting, their blood, however, contains a type of toxin that can irritate your skin.
+Although they do not bite or sting, their blood however contains a type of toxin that can irritate your skin.
 They’re usually found in the jungle, but recently Charlie Ants have been making quite a number of appearances in the residential area.

 - If you see them around, remember not to touch or crush them.
 Blow it or wash it off your skin.

 - Minimise lighting in infested areas at night as these creatures are attracted to bright lights.
-Or you can spray insect repellent around the lighting area too.
+Otherwise you can spray insect repellent around the lighting area too.

 - Cover yourself with long-sleeved clothing to minimise exposed skin.

-- Get rid of its food sources such as fly and moth.
+- Get rid of the Charlie Ant’s food sources such as flies and moths.

-If you crushed it by accident, wash the affected area with soap and water immediately to wash off the toxin.
+If you crush it by accident, wash the affected area with soap and water immediately to wash off the toxin.